 Penguin Coffee Review

 The Penguin Coffee Cold Brewer is my new favorite cold brewer.
-It is sturdy.
-It doesn’t take up much space, makes a super clean concentrated cold brew, and is easy to clean up.
+It is sturdy, doesn’t take up much space, makes a super clean, concentrated cold brew, and is easy to clean up.
 Because it is twice as concentrated as my previous cold brewer, I now only need to brew half as often, which saves me time as well.

-If you are looking to save money by making cold brew at home, I highly recommend the Penguin.
+If you want to save money by making cold brew at home, I highly recommend the Penguin.

-Update: Version 2.0 is now out now with a stronger glass and a better filter.
-I really like how easy it is to remove the end cap of the filter now.
+Update: Version 2.0 is out now, with stronger glass and a better filter.
+I like how easy it is to remove the end cap of the filter now.

 Disclosure: This post was sponsored.
 INeedCoffee received equipment and compensation for this article.